castral02/competition_assay/README.md

 ## About

-This code supports the findings in the paper ___________.
+This code supports the findings in the paper [(Chen et al., 2024)](https://www.biorxiv.org/content/10.1101/2025.04.25.650653v1).
 In our chemoproteomic experiments, we identified a new candidate member of the MYST KAT complexes: **FOXK2**.
 To explore FOXK2's potential role in these complexes, we developed a computational interaction screening assay to understand FOXK2's ability to interact with the MYST complexes.

 ## AlphaPulldown Workflow